a1nouru/impala-fleet-manager/COLD_START_PREVENTION.md

 # 🔥 Cold Start Prevention System

-This document outlines the comprehensive cold start prevention system implemented for the Royal Express Fleet Manager application deployed on Vercel.
+This document outlines the comprehensive cold start prevention system implemented for the Impala Express Fleet Manager application deployed on Vercel.

 ## 🎯 Overview